Columbine High School massacre: 11:19 am: Shooting begins

-Klebold fired down the stairs with his shotgun, injuring Nicholas "Nick" Foss with a graze wound, then walked down the steps toward the cafeteria.
+Klebold fired down the stairs with his shotgun, injuring Nicholas Foss with a graze wound, then walked down the steps toward the cafeteria.
 He came up to Lance Kirklin, who was already wounded and lying on the ground, weakly calling for help.
 Klebold said, "Sure.
 I'll help you," then shot Kirklin in the jaw with his shotgun.
-Although near-fatally injured, Kirklin would survive.
+Although near-fatally injured, Kirklin ultimately survived.
 Graves—paralyzed beneath the waist—had crawled into the doorway of the cafeteria's west entrance and collapsed.
 He rubbed his blood on his face and played dead.
 After shooting Kirklin, Klebold walked towards the cafeteria door.
 He then stepped over the injured Graves to enter the cafeteria.
 Graves remembers Klebold saying, "Sorry, dude."

 Klebold then only briefly entered the cafeteria and did not shoot at the several people still inside.
 Officials speculated that Klebold went to check on the propane bombs.
-Harris was still on top of the stairs shooting, and severely wounded and partially paralyzed 17-year-old Anne Marie Hochhalter as she attempted to flee.
-(Note: Hochhalter would die of her injuries on February 19, 2025, at the age of 43.
+Harris was still at the top of the stairs shooting, and severely wounded and partially paralyzed 17-year-old Anne Marie Hochhalter as she attempted to flee.
+(Note: Hochhalter died of her injuries on February 16, 2025, at the age of 43.
 Her death certificate lists her cause of death as sepsis due to Streptococcus pyogenes.
 Her death was officially ruled a homicide.)

 Klebold came out of the cafeteria and went back up the stairs to join Harris.
 They each shot at students standing close to a soccer field but did not hit anyone.
 They walked toward the west entrance, throwing pipe bombs in several directions, including onto the roof; only a few of these pipe bombs detonated.
 Witnesses heard one of them say, "This is what we always wanted to do.
 This is awesome!"

 Meanwhile, art teacher Patti Nielson was inside the school; she had noticed the commotion and walked toward the west entrance with student Brian Anderson.
 Nielson had intended to walk outside to tell the two students, "Knock it off", thinking they were either filming a video or pulling a student prank.
 As Anderson opened the first set of double doors, the gunmen shot out the windows, injuring him with flying glass; Nielson was hit in the shoulder with shrapnel.
 Anderson and Nielson ran back down the hall into the library, and Nielson alerted the students inside to the danger, telling them to get under desks and keep silent.
 She dialed 9-1-1 and hid under the library's administrative counter.
 Anderson fell to the floor, bleeding from his injuries, then hid inside the magazine room adjacent to the library.